 Astronomical Seeing is the blurring of objects seen through the Atmosphere.
 When using a ground-based telescope, even a long exposure will result in point and line details being turned into finite blobs and "bars", due to continuous changes in the optical characteristics of the atmosphere.

 A Seeing Limited telescope's limits of Angular Resolution are due to this phenomena.
-In opposition, a telescope in space or a ground-based telescope that can cancel these effects is limited by Diffraction and is termed Diffraction Limited.
+In contrast, a telescope in space or a ground-based telescope that can cancel these effects is limited by Diffraction and is termed Diffraction Limited.

 Atmospheric effects are caused by density variations in the atmosphere over time and space.
 These effects can be reduced by locating telescopes at high altitude, by favorable weather conditions, by large telescopes, and by Adaptive Optics.
 The effects vary over time, some nights being better than others (i.e., calm nights), and the seeing may change by the minute.